 However, after using the device for about a week, the novelty wore off, leaving me wondering why I might continue to use the device, except to perhaps track my mileage during a run.
-For example, the Pulse does "learn" more about you the longer you wear the device, but it cannot tell you, for instance, the conditions under which you sleep best, as the Jawbone Up does.
+For example, the Pulse does not have a way to compare your activity with that of your friends - an element of some other fitness trackers that can be motivating.

 Editor’s Note: In February 2015, we changed the rating system we use in our fitness tracker reviews from a 5-star system to a 10-point system.
 Not all of our ratings were a straight conversion (i.e. 2/5 stars = 4/10 points).
 Instead, we adjusted some of them in order to give our readers a better idea of how these devices perform in relation to each other.